The Crisis: Political impact under Du Bois

-Du Bois tended to view The Crisis as his personal soapbox to a certain degree, heavily pushing his own opinions through the opinion section.
-Common concerns in his writings included promoting a positive, dignified, progressive image of African-American people; calling for action, social justice and an end to violence against blacks; and promoting good international relations, especially in regards to the Pan-African movement.
+Du Bois used the magazine's opinion sections to advance his views on civil rights, racial violence, political leadership, labor, and Pan-Africanism.
+Common concerns in his writings included promoting a positive, dignified, progressive image of African-American people; calling for action, social justice and an end to violence against blacks.
+His editorials also engaged international questions, including Pan-Africanism, which scholar Brandon Kendhammer has described as central to Du Bois's broader anti-colonial political thought.

 All of the issues between 1910 and 1934 feature an opinion section that was written by Du Bois (later renamed from "Opinion" to "Postscript").
 Other Du Bois-authored columns included a "Men of the Month" column, which featured successful black men in various professions, a news column called "Along the Color Line", and a "Horizon" column, which read as more of a newsletter, detailing positive accomplishments by African Americans.
 Du Bois frequently included reviews of news articles from other publications that he felt were incorrect, and also tracked certain special causes.
 As an editor, Du Bois did not shy away from showing photographs of and writing about controversial issues, including lynching, racism in the U.S. military, labor issues, and political issues with as Booker T. Washington's views and Marcus Garvey's views.

 The Crisis was also used to promote the production of black cinema.
 The center of their promotion was the Ethiopian Art Theatre, in Chicago.
 The theatre was a place that provided training and promotion of black actors as well as employment for black citizens of Chicago.
 It attracted thousands of blacks from the South, who saw it as evidence of success and pride within the black community.

 However strongly Du Bois's opinions were expressed in the pages of The Crisis, he was certainly not the only contributor.
 During Fauset's tenure as literary editor, she wrote and edited a column entitled "The Looking Glass", which was primarily literature and art review, but also included other essays.
 The "Outer Pocket" column featured letters from readers.
 While Fauset's primary concern and duties were with the literature of the times, she shared other political outlooks with Du Bois, such as a concern for education and families.
 African cultural issues were also of concern to both Du Bois and Fauset in general, with their many trips overseas, their participation in several Pan-African Congresses and Conferences, and African-themed cover art and other art on the pages of The Crisis throughout the years.